shenwei356/brename/README.md

      -w/--case-insensitive-path to correctly check file overwrites.
   2. The flag -w/--case-insensitive-path is switched on by default on Windows, please use -W/--case-sensitive-path to disable it if the file system is indeed case-sensitive.
+  3. New paths ending with a period of space, being error-prone, are not allowed.

 Three path filters: